Adding Cisco Unified Communications Manager Express to a Cisco Unified Communications Manager Integration

 On the Edit Advanced Settings page, in the Delay After Answer field, enter 1000 and select Save.

 On the Edit menu, select Port Group Basics.

-When prompted that the test terminates call in progress, select OK.
+When prompted that the test terminate call in progress, select OK.

 If the test is not successful, the Task Execution Results displays one or more messages with troubleshooting steps.
-After correcting the problems, test the connection again.
+After correcting the problems, test the Unity Connection again.

 Use of Cisco Unified Survivable Remote Site Telephony (SRST) Router

 When a Cisco Unified Survivable Remote Site Telephony (SRST) router is a part of the network and the Cisco Unified SRST router takes over call processing functions from Cisco Unified CM (for example, because the WAN link is down), phones at a branch office can continue to function.
 In this situation, however, the integration features have the following limitations:

 Call forward to busy greeting—When the Cisco Unified SRST router uses FXO/FXS connections to the PSTN and a call is forwarded from a branch office to Cisco Unity Connection, the busy greeting cannot play.